andrew henderson menu

 But if you had to choose, which would you opt for – Portugal or the US of A?

-Portugal has hit the industry headlines numerous times in the last decade or so, ever since interest in this small European nation skyrocketed when it introduced its now-famous Golden Visa in 2012.
+Portugal has hit the industry headlines numerous times in the last decade or so, ever since interest in this small European nation skyrocketed when it introduced its now-famous golden visa in 2012.

-And while the country removed its much-coveted path to citizenship through real estate investment in late 2023, the Portuguese Golden Visa still exists, with the donation amount required for eligibility as low as €200,000 in certain circumstances.
+And while the country removed its much-coveted path to citizenship through real estate investment in late 2023, the Portuguese golden visa still exists, with the donation amount required for eligibility as low as €250,000 in certain circumstances.

 Certainly, there’s a lot to like about Portugal.